Municipal Guide Texas Houston · Harris County

 Certificate of OccupancyRequired before a commercial space may be occupied

-Work-without-permitPenalties and possible retroactive permitting
+Work without a permitPenalties and possible retroactive permitting

 🧮